 - The rest of your family.
 If you have siblings, they may be able to contribute.
 Their needs should also be considered as transition affects the whole family.

-- School staff, including anyone who gives you one-to-one support.
+- School staff.
+This includes anyone who gives you one-to-one support.
 They’re likely to have spent a lot of time with you and will have detailed knowledge of you and your needs.
 School staff play a practical role in transition, too, especially with your EHC plan.
 And your local authority may give information about further/higher education courses at an early stage, so you can start thinking about this.

 - Social care staff.
 Not all young people have a social worker.
 But if you do, they’ll be part of planning your transition.
 A representative from adult social services should go to reviews and planning meetings, too.